choral-lang/choral/README.md

 The command supports options in the following format: `mvn -pl tests exec:java -Prun-choral-test -Dtest.pass="true" -Dtest.fail="true" -Dtest.runtime="true"`

+Where `-Dtest.pass` determines whether tests that should pass are run

+And `-Dtest.fail` determines whether tests that should fail are run

+And `-Dtest.runtime` determines whether runtime tests are run

+If any of the above options are left empty, the corresponding tests are not run.
+So if all of the three arguments are left empty, no test is run.

 ## Issuing a new release